Enjoy a Bright Career

 Nurses with BSNs are also better equipped to promote positive patient outcomes, according to the American Association of Colleges of Nursing (AACN).
 They are also better positioned for more responsibilities, leadership positions, and increased pay.

-Baylor University’s post-baccalaureate Distance ABSN program is an intensive full-time program that can be finished in one year.
-Students with a completed bachelor's degree in a non-nursing discipline will complete 62 hours of nursing course work and stand out as a Baylor nurse.
+Baylor University’s post-baccalaureate Distance ABSN program is an intensive full-time program designed for eligible Texas residents with a bachelor's degree.
+Complete the ABSN program in one year and stand out as a Baylor nurse.

 As one of the only distance accelerated nursing programs in Virginia, Marymount’s ABSN program helps professionals make a smooth transition from any other career to become the next nurse hero.
-The program is completed over the course of four semesters (16 months).
+The program is completed over the course of 16 months.

 An ABSN program makes it possible to transition to the nursing field, allowing experienced applicants the opportunity to earn their degree quickly.
 Within a year, you can be on your way to becoming an RN.